Assess workloads and refine plans

-- Provides cost estimates for running on-premises assets in Azure.
+- Estimates costs for running on-premises servers in Azure.

-Begin a server migration assessment using Azure Migrate via these steps:
+Begin server discovery, assessment and migration using Azure Migrate via these steps:

 - Select Azure Migrate.

-- In Overview, select Assess and migrate servers.
+- In Overview, select Discover, assess and migrate.

 - Select Add tools.

-- In Migrate project, select your Azure subscription, then create a resource group if you don't have one.
+- In Project, select your Azure subscription, then create a resource group if you don't have one.

-- In Project Details, specify the project name and geography where you want to create the project, then select Next.
+- In Project Details, specify the project name and geography where you want to create the project, then select Create.

 - After creating the project, tools are visible in project and user can start with Discovery.